WHAT IS THE BEST PRE WORKOUT MEAL?

-That said, if you prefer fasted training for whatever reason, 10g or more of a BCAA supplement taken prior to the session is highly recommended to maximize performance.
-(Though technically this no longer qualifies as being truly fasted since BCAA's do have caloric value)
+That said, if you prefer fasted training for whatever reason, 10g or more of a BCAA supplement taken prior to the session may be useful to maximize performance.
+(Though technically this no longer qualifies as being truly fasted since BCAA’s do have caloric value)

 The specific time that you consume your pre workout meal is largely an issue of personal preference.
 The bottom line is to eat your pre workout meal at whatever time allows for the best strength, energy and stomach comfort for you.